ialbert/biostar-central/docs/install.md

-# Install
+# Getting started

 The sourcecode can be obtained via::

     git clone https://github.com/ialbert/biostar-central.git

-Here are steps to running and deploying the forum from scratch.
+Here are steps to running and deploying the recipes from scratch.

-1. Create a virtual environment and clone most recent version of the forum.
+1. Create a virtual environment and clone most recent version.

 2. Install dependencies.